TheMaster1127/HTVM/DocumentationTemplates/DocumentationTemplates.md

 %%%htvmSnippet88%%%

 ```
-Both code blocks achieve the same result, but the `Liner` version is far easier to read, debug, and modify.
-Each condition is neatly separated, making the logic immediately obvious.
+The `Liner` version is superior in every way.
+It's more readable, less error-prone (no manual score tracking or total weight calculation), and the logic is self-contained.
+Adding or removing conditions is trivial in the `Liner` block, whereas it requires careful modification of multiple lines in the manual approach.

 ### **Conclusion**